 If a teacher appears too often, his teaching becomes rather ineffective and his method monotonous.
 The average teacher runs largely in one rut, and too often repeats himself in slightly varied forms.
 How often should a teacher appear before a given audience?
 Of course there is no definite answer, for the teacher's ability, the number of teachers in the congregation, and other circumstances must be considered.
 Most preachers, as illustrated by located ministers, find their lessons becoming dull and ineffective after they have preached every Sunday in a given place for a year or two.
 A teacher with less ability, then should hardly think it best for him to teach every Lord's Day year after year.
 In a congregation with only two or three teachers where each one must appear quite frequently, unusually thorough preparation is necessary in order to prevent monotony and consequent dullness.
 It seems that such a congregation should determine to add or develop more teachers so that the teaching service may be given more variety and made more edifying.
 If any member feels sure that the teachers of his home congregation are too few and that they appear monotonously often, he or she should feel personally responsible for helping to get more and better teachers; and if such person temporarily fails, he should not give up and forsake the assembly, but should be temporarily content to abide the consequences of his failure.
 The doctrine "teach according to ability" cannot be improved; and if this doctrine is accepted in practice, it will determine how often and how long each teacher should teach whether the teachers in a given place are few or many.

 How long may a teaching service continue without becoming dull?
 This again depends upon the quality of both the teachers and the audience.
-If the teachers are poor, the period should be rather short, for they cannot teach long and yet obey the doctrine "according to ability."
+If the teachers are poor, the period should be rather short, for they cannot teach long and yet obey the doctrine "according to ability.
 If the teachers are able, then the audience and the circumstances become the determining factors.
 Perhaps the psychological time limit can be observed to some extent in our schools.
 Fifty to fifty-five minutes is the average period for college students.
 The average audience will likely be found a little below college students in preparation and interest.
 It seems safe to conclude that a teaching service which continues more than an hour is almost certain to become dull.
 A service of that length is altogether certain to become dull if the teaching is poor.

-The chief causes of dullness in the teaching service, then, are the failure to prepare edifying lessons, the over-use of amateurs or other inefficient teachers, the appearance of a teacher more frequently said also in the same connection that the and longer than his ability justifies, and services too long for the amount of edify- lame should walk, the dumb should speak, ing material contained.
-It has not been etc. Then right in the midst of performing forgotten that in the edification of the all such wonders as these Christ anchurch much depends also upon the char-nounced.
-"I am the way!"
-Could there be acter and development of the audience. any doubting that Isaiah spoke of the But the audience is such an important Christ? factor that it deserves at least one or two article, to which we expect to give attenhow often to talk and when to quit will make the teaching service both interesting and profitable, and will do much toward developing a live congregation of real Christians who will take pleasure in inviting the world to their assemblies.
+The chief causes of dullness in the teaching service, then, are the failure to prepare edifying lessons, the over-use of amateurs or other inefficient teachers, the appearance of a teacher more frequently and longer than his ability justifies, and services too long for the amount of edifying material contained.
+It has not been forgotten that in the edification of the church much depends also upon the character and development of the audience.
+But the audience is such an important factor that it deserves at least one or two article, to which we expect to give attention.
+We should remember, however, that pious, well-prepared teachers who know how often to talk and when to quit will make the teaching service both interesting and profitable, and will do much toward developing a live congregation of real Christians who will take pleasure in inviting the world to their assemblies.